raystack/raccoon/docs/docs/support.md

 ### Issues

 Have a general issue or bug that you've found?
 We'd love to hear about it in our GitHub issues.
-This can be feature requests too!
+Feature requests are welcome too!
 [Go to issues](https://github.com/raystack/raccoon/issues)

 ### Discussions